 Bill Ohle brings a strong industry background to representing public utilities and industries in state and federal regulatory matters.

-Rosa Ostrom counsels clients of all sizes through the many stages of the litigation process, focusing on issues of product liability, manufacturing, and bankruptcy.
+Rosa Ostrom counsels clients of all sizes through the many stages of the litigation process, focusing on maritime, product liability, manufacturing, and construction issues.

 Joel Parker has a well-earned reputation for excellence in helping clients resolve disputes related to real estate and natural resources.